w0nk0/Vault-Merger-V2/README.md

 ### Options

 - `-f, --file-types`: File types to include (default: .md)
-- `--flatten`: Flatten directory structure instead of preserving it
+- `--flatten, -l`: Flatten directory structure instead of preserving it
-- `--include-dot-folders`: Include dot-prefixed folders (default: exclude)
+- `--include-dot-folders, -i`: Include dot-prefixed folders (default: exclude)
+- `--hash-all-files, -a`: Calculate hash numbers for all files in the vault and add them to the link mapping file
+- `--analyze-only, -o`: Analyze existing vault for links and hashes without merging (requires single vault path)

 ### Examples